tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > Shifting for mobile is great.
 But it's only enough to get by **right now**.

-Wie merken Sie, ob in Ihrer Organisation eine solche Vision fehlt?
+Wie merken Sie, ob in Ihrer Organisation eine solche Kultur des Lernens und der ständigen Weiterentwicklung fehlt?

 > it's actually pretty easy to spot: emphasis on the 'bottom line' rather than on product or service quality, endlessly chasing after new clients or markets, departmental infighting over budgets and priorities, and disagreement over who your audience is--or the desire to have 'everyone' as a customer.

 > Lack of customer centricity telltales?
 One big ones is if Folks insist on asking new customers for excessive personal data because the 'organization needs it'.

 <a name="short" class="anchor">&nbsp</a>
 <h2>Inhalte, die überall funktionieren</h2>